Borghese-Gladiator/pay-to-vote-dapp/README.md

   - ```npm i react-lottie```
   - Display loading for every setup check that user needs to go through.
 Show button to enter app if all checked.
 - Rewrote components to have PropTypes to debug more easily
+- Rewrote smart contract backend to be called more easily (used reference [https://medium.com/robhitchens/solidity-crud-part-1-824ffa69509a](https://medium.com/robhitchens/solidity-crud-part-1-824ffa69509a))
+- Set up src/components/UserSetup to use MetaMask and ethers.js to check for account properly and prompt for input

 #### Bugs
 - When you have 0 ETH, check which account you are using and what network you are on.
 In MetaMask, name your accounts names like Local_Test_Account and Ropsten_Test_Account to clearly see which network you should be on when using them.